Medicare and Alzheimer’s Coverage: What You Need to Know

 - Diagnostic Testing.
-When ordered by a physician, Medicare will cover CT scans, MRIs and EEG scans to help doctors determine brain abnormalities or trauma that can cause dementias.4
+When ordered by a physician, Medicare will cover CT scans, MRIs and EEG scans to help doctors determine brain abnormalities or trauma that can cause dementias.

 - Prescription Drugs.
 Medicare will pay some—or all—of your prescription drug costs as long as you are enrolled in a Medicare Part D prescription drug plan either by itself or as part of a Medicare Advantage plan.

 - Some Rehabilitative Care.
-If an Alzheimer’s patient requires medically necessary nursing home care, Medicare will only help for for the first 100 days.2 For psychiatric hospitals, Medicare will provide 80% coverage for up to 190 days.6
+If an Alzheimer’s patient requires medically necessary nursing home care, Medicare will pay only help pay for the first 100 days.2 For psychiatric hospitals, Medicare will provide coverage, but there is a lifetime limit of 190 days.

 - Hospice Care.
-Medicare pays 100% of hospice care if doctors can certify that the patient is terminally ill with a life expectancy of six months or less.8
+Medicare pays 100% of hospice care if doctors can certify that the patient is terminally ill with a life expectancy of 6 months or less.

 What Is Not Covered Under Medicare for Alzheimer’s Care?

-Original Medicare (Parts A and B) does not cover some of the most expensive services for Alzheimer’s patients.
-Patients, or their families, could be 100% financially responsible for some of the following healthcare costs.
+Original Medicare (Parts A and B) does not cover some services that may be given after a diagnosis such as Alzheimer’s disease.
+Patients, or their and families, could be 100% responsible for some of the following healthcare costs.

 - Long-Term or Custodial Care.
-Long-term care is a big expense and is not covered by Original Medicare or Medicare Advantage (Part C) plans.
-Medicare will pay for medical care provided in a facility or adult day care but does not pay for personal care services or assistance with activities of daily living (i.e., getting dressed, bathing, and eating).9 These are the average 2020 monthly costs for nursing homes and other outsourced care:11
+Long term care is a big expense and is not covered by Original Medicare or Medicare Advantage (Part C) plans.
+Medicare will pay for medical care provided in a facility or day care, but does not pay for personal care services or assistance with activities of daily living (i.e., getting dressed, bathing, and eating).
+These are the average 2020 monthly costs for nursing homes and other outsourced care:3

 - Home-based care: $4,481-$4,576